Kimberly-Rodriguez/fetchAll/README.md

 ## Tools

-This application was built using HTML, CSS and JavaScript.
+This application was built using HTML, CSS and JavaScript principals.

 To learn about how to use this API, check out the Requests section of the [Library of Congress API documentation](https://libraryofcongress.github.io/data-exploration/).